 5. Leading Tools For Metadata And Taxonomy

-Drupal 8, the most current release, will turn 4 years old on May 19, 2019, and already it has moved in the direction of being a leading platform to meet the demand for interactivity, personalization and scalable tools.
+Drupal 8, the most current release, has already moved in the direction of being a leading platform to meet the demand for interactivity, personalization and scalable tools.
 Its powerful built-in modules make it easy to use right out of the box.
 As well, Drupal users gain access to a seemingly endless offering of dynamic, flexible, and ever-evolving modules that pay dividends as organizations look to integrate new tools for analytics, optimization, e-commerce, marketing, and automation.

 [For a more in-depth explanation of the process behind choosing the right CMS, please visit our post Choosing the Best CMS for Your Website]

 1. Drupal as a Web Experience Management System